Fish and Fishing in the Rivers and Streams

 - Be tolerant of the inexperienced angler . . . remember we were all beginners once.

 - If in a crowd, alert others when you have a "fish on."
-If another angler is fighting a fish, bring in your line and, if necessary, move out of their way to let them land the fish, just as you want the same consideration if you were fighting the fish.
+If another angler is fighting a fish, bring in your line and, if necessary, move out of their way to let them land the fish, just as you want the same consideration if you were fighting

 - Leave with everything you bring.
 Litter can be a real threat to our fishing privileges.
 Good anglers will demonstrate their respect for the fishery and the river by picking up even what they did not leave behind.